 What is UAV Photogrammetry and Why Would I Need It?

 UAV photogrammetry uses the principles of triangulation to turn 2D photographic images taken by a pilotless aircraft into precise, 3D representations, such as maps and models.
 The term “photogrammetry” combines three root words: photo (light), gram (drawing), and metry (measurement).
 Taken together, these root words paint a pretty accurate picture of what photogrammetry does.
 UAV photogrammetry employs a camera mounted on an unmanned aerial vehicle(UAV).
 The UAV, or drone, pilot takes overlapping digital images while recording the ground control points (GCPs) necessary for reference.
 Generally, the camera is oriented on a vertical access, and the flight path describes a grid.
-Once input into photogrammetry software, this data can be used by the construction industry to document project progress, measure topographical features, calculate volumes, map flood prone zones, and produce up to date composite images of land and structures.
+Once input into photogrammetry software, this data can be used to document project progress, produce 3D topographical, calculate volumes, map flood prone zones, and produce up to date composite images of land and structures.

 Old Idea, Modern Incarnation